thayton/thayton.github.io/_posts/2014-12-08-form-handling-with-mechanize-and-beautifulsoup.md

 ### Removing controls to make form submissions work

 All of the previous examples have assumed that we need to add controls to make a form submission work.
 But sometimes you will encounter cases where you need to remove controls in order to get the form submission to work.

-You can remove controls by calling `br.form.controls.remove` and providing an instance of the control you wish to delete.
+Remove controls by calling `br.form.controls.remove` with the instance of the control you wish to delete as the argument.

 Here's an example where we remove all of the submit, image, or checkbox controls from the form: